MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-send-typing-indicator.md

 ```

-## Next steps

-In this article, we discussed how to send a typing indicator by using the Bot Builder SDK for Node.js.

-Typing indicators are useful when inserting a message delay to avoid messages being sent out of order.
+Typing indicators are also useful when inserting a message delay to prevent messages that contain images from being sent out of order.

-To learn more, see:
+To learn more, see [How to send a rich card](bot-framework-nodejs-howto-send-card-buttons.md).

-> [!NOTE]
-> To do: Add links to Guarantee message order
+## Additional resources

+* [sendTyping][SendTyping]

 [SendTyping]: https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#sendtyping